12 tips for effectively managing virtual teams

-Your team will have to be well-versed in the tools you’ll all be using in your work.
+Your team will have to be well-versed with the virtual team management tools you’ll all be using in your work.

 So, you’ll need to cover:

-- How to choose the tools to fit your individual needs?
+- How to choose the tools to fit your individual needs, and

 Your team will have to be able to tackle various project-related challenges.